 Is Alocasia Black Velvet Rare?

-How to Care for Black Velvet Alocasia?
+How to Care for alocasia reginula black velvet?

 Alocasia Black Velvet Light

 Although it thrives best in indirect, bright light, Alocasia Black Velvet is tolerant of light levels that are somewhat dimmer.
-If you are unsure of the amount of light that your space receives, placing this plant near a window that faces either the north or the east should work perfectly.
+If you are unsure of the amount of light your space receives, placing this plant near a window facing either the north or the east should work perfectly.
 It is important to remember to protect this Alocasia Black Velvet from the direct sun to prevent leaf burns from occurring.

-The Alocasia Black Velvet enjoys the heat possibly even more than you do.
+The Alocasia Black Velvet enjoys the heat, possibly even more than you do.
 Temperature They thrive in temperatures ranging from 59 degrees Fahrenheit (15 degrees Celsius) to 80 degrees Fahrenheit (27 degrees Celsius) or higher; however, they develop more quickly at higher temperatures.